rootEnginear/legacy-rootEnginear.github.io/content/header/index.md

 > Frontend Developer

-Good to see you!
-I'm 3^rd^ year computer-engineering student at King Mongkut's University of Technology Thonburi (KMUTT) who love coding and seeking new possibilities. 👨‍💻
+A 3^rd^ year computer-engineering student who is very attentive to every detail.
+Any untidy elements by any pixels cannot bypass his sharp, neat, eagle eyes.
+Still, he is very friendly and reasonable rational. 👨‍💻&#xFE0F;

 <table>
   <tbody>